jouni/j-elements/docs/pages/prototypes/component-themes.md

 `--textinput-border-radius` `var(--border-radius-m)`

 `--textinput-font` `var(--font-textinput, inherit)`
+The line-height should match the line-height defined in `--button-font`.

 `--textinput-color` `var(--color)`

 `--textinput-disabled-color` `var(--color-disabled)`

 `--textinput-padding` `var(--size-8, 0.5rem)`
+The vertical padding should match the vertical padding defined in `--button-padding`.

 `--textinput-small-padding` `var(--size-6, 0.375rem)`
+The vertical padding should match the vertical padding defined in `--button-small-padding`.

 </render-props>

 ## Select

 <render-example></render-example>
 ```html
 <select>